Triton-Robotics/TR-mbed/training/week1.md

 output = 1; // setting the output high
 ```

 WIth this information, write a simple program in the simulator that controls the LED with the button. the led pin is `LED1` and the button pin is `BUTTON1`.
-You can play around with this by pressing the button in the sim.
+You can play around with this by pressing the button in the simulator.

+# Exercise 2: Analog Input

+Now let's mess around with getting our board to input analog signals.
+This is basically reading the voltage on a pin relative to ground.